 And with that, you’ve setup Virtual Desktop on Oculus Quest.

 The Virtual Desktop developer is great at adding new features and updates.
-Here is a list of some cool new things that the app has added:
+The latest version is v1.15 from September 21st.
+Here is a list of new things that have been added to the app:

 - Hand tracking support!